Identify What to Do if You:

 - Find an injured animal

--Call your DEC Regional Wildlife Office to get the name of a wildlife rehabilitator.
+-Call your local DEC Regional Wildlife Office (during office hours only) or contact a wildlife rehabilitator near you.

 - Find a dead animal